flowxo/flowxo-sdk/README.md

 You should now be able to run `yo flowxo` to generate a service.

-If you select a _Credentials_ service, you'll be asked to define the fields that the user must complete.
+If you select credentials authorization, you'll be asked to define the fields that the user must complete.
 Normally this would be a username, password, API key, token, account name, etc. Just define all the fields you'll need to collect in order to access and authorize against your service's API.
 See the _Authorization > Credentials_ section for more information.

-If you select an _OAuth1_ or _OAuth2_ service, some skeleton configuration will be created that will need to be updated later.
+If you select OAuth, some skeleton configuration will be created that will need to be updated later.
 See the _Authorization > OAuth_ section for how to do this.

 You should now have a populated directory with some scripts.
 Next, we'll take a look at what we've generated.